denten/denten.github.io/_includes/CV/04-projects.md

 One of the principle founders (fall 2013) of the Butler Studio, a maker/lab space at the center of Columbia's main library.
 Weekly events, invited talks, hackathons, and open labs.

 ### [Open Syllabus Project](http://opensyllabusproject.org/)
-Collecting and analyzing the world's largest corpus of academic syllabi. $210k grant from the Sloan Foundation, September 2013 - August 2014.
+Collecting and analyzing the world's largest corpus of academic syllabi. $210k grant from the Sloan Foundation (September 2013 - August 2014).
 Principle investigator.

 ### [LitClock](https://twitter.com/LITclock)
 An experimental Twitter bot which broadcats time, on the minute, using quotes mined with Mechanical Turk from Random House back catalog.
-Made for Twitter Fiction Festival, March 2014.
+Made for Twitter Fiction Festival (March 2014).
 In collaboration with Susana Zialcita.

 ### [dh-notes](https://github.com/denten/dhnotes)
 lab notebooks, local knowledge, journal lists, tutorials, and other useful information